Openscapes/approach-guide/approach/tooling.md

 **#random**: Non-work banter and water cooler conversation

+### Set Slack reminders

+Here's an example of how to set a Slackbot reminder for recurring meetings, in this case, biweekly.
+Add links to "zoom link" and "notes".
+`/remind #earthaccess “Our earthaccess hack starts in 1 hour!
+Here is the meeting zoom link and the notes” at 9AM every other Tuesday`

+Here's how it appears in Slack:
+"Reminder: Our earthaccess hack starts in 1 hour!
+Here is the meeting zoom link and the notes"

 ### Slack integration with GitHub

 We'd love for most resource sharing and conversations to happen in the open and in a more persistent location than Slack.
 Places like GitHub Discussions are great for this.
 Thanks to [Matt Fisher](https://github.com/MattF-NSIDC) for getting us started with Slack notifications for GitHub Discussions.